agrosner/DBFlow/README.md

 DBFlow (BETA)
 ======

-A robust, powerful, and very simple ORM android database library.
+A robust, powerful, and very simple ORM android database library with **annotation processing**.

 The library eliminates the need for writing most SQL statements, writing ``ContentValues`` for every table, converting cursors into models, and so much more.